nct-tso-robotics/simulation_libero/README.md

 ---

-# Installation
+# Legacy Installation (Original LIBERO method)

 Clone the official LIBERO-PRO repository by run:
 ```bash
 git clone https://github.com/Zxy-MLlab/LIBERO-PRO/
 ```

 LIBERO-PRO is developed based on the original LIBERO benchmark, so it uses the same runtime environment as LIBERO—no separate environment configuration for LIBERO-PRO is needed.
-You only need to install the environment in accordance with LIBERO’s official requirements, as shown below:
+You only need to install the environment in accordance with LIBERO's official requirements, as shown below:

 ```bash
 conda create -n libero_pro python=3.8.13